cogtail/blog/Documentation/Administrators/Index.rst

 Header and Footer
 """""""""""""""""
 These two plugins are also new.
-They are meant to be used solely inside a post and if you apply these plugins in different context, you will get an error message in the frontend.
-All meta data is now displayed with either of the two plugins or through a combination of both.
+They are meant to be used solely inside a post and if you apply these plugins in a different context, you will get an error message in the frontend.
+All meta data is now displayed with either one of the two plugins or through a combination of both.

 Metadata